Skip to main content

 • Click in the search box to add further filters to the repositories displayed.

 Screenshot of the "Security risk" view for an enterprise.
-The options for filtering are outlined in dark orange, including "affected"/"unaffected" links, alert severity links, "Teams" selector, archived repositories, and search field.
+The options for filtering are outlined in dark orange.

-Note: The summary views ("Overview", "Coverage" and "Risk") show data only for high confidence alerts.
-Code scanning alerts from third-party tools, and secret scanning alerts for ignored directories and non-provider alerts are all omitted from these views.
+The summary views ("Overview", "Coverage" and "Risk") show data only for default alerts.
+Secret scanning alerts for ignored directories and non-provider alerts are all omitted from these views.
 Consequently, the individual alert views may include a larger number of open and closed alerts.